Mangopay/mangopay2-ruby-sdk/README.md

 end
 ```

-### Using multiple clientIDs
+### Using multiple Client IDs
-You can effortlessly create multiple configuration objects tailored to your specific needs:
+The Ruby SDK offers the option to create multiple configuration objects tailored to your specific needs:

 ```
 config = MangoPay::Configuration.new